szenergy/nissanleaf-lgsvl/lgsvl_nissanleaf_ros/README.md

 rosrun lgsvl_nissanleaf_ros odom_to_pose.py
 ```

-There are 3 default locations whic can be simulated as:
+There are 3 default locations which can be simulated as:
 ```
 rosparam set lgsvl_location zala rosparam set lgsvl_location gyor